 - Plus: Our fave 65" value-driven smart TV is $100 off

-But while the Chromecast Ultra 2 is going to give users a new interface, it will likely retain the simplicity of 'casting your content from a device to your TV.
+But while the Chromecast Ultra 2 is going to give users a new interface, it could also retain the simplicity of 'casting your content from a device to your TV.
 This way, people keep the overall experience they want, but get more options for accessing content.

 We've got all more rumors and news about the Chromecast Ultra 2, including its release date, specs, price, the remote and more.